| Peyote Beadworkby Jerry Smith

 of excellent peyote design and craftsmanship.
 Study the photo and practice

 creating some of the design elements and you will advance greatly.
+How to Start Glue leather around your object and trim

 off the excess.
 To start, push threaded needle through leather at top (or